Pridecraft-Studios/pridepack/README.md

 You can join our [Discord](https://discord.pridecraft.gay) and get early features sneak-peaks, or check out the [GitHub Releases](https://git.pridecraft.gay/PridePack)
 ## How can I contribute?
 You can help us translate Pridepack to more laguages on [Crowdin](https://crowdin.com/project/pridepack/settings) [![Crowdin](https://badges.crowdin.net/pridepack/localized.svg)](https://crowdin.com/project/pridepack).
-You can also indirectly contribute by voting on polls on [the Discord](http
+You can also indirectly contribute by voting on polls on [the Discord](https://discord.pridecraft.gay), or [our Mastodon](https://tech.lgbt/@pridecraft)
 ## What mods are currently supported?
 Currently, the only themed mod is [Paladin's Furniture Mod](https://modrinth.com/mod/paladins-furniture), which is avaliable on the base Pridepack resource pack.
 We plan adding support for the [Create Mod](https://modrinth.com/mod/create), [More Axolotl Variants Mod](https://modrinth.com/mod/mavm) (*could be added to Pridemod instead*), [Botania](https://modrinth.com/mod/botania) (gay tater :thonk:) and many other mods we get suggestions for.
 If you have an idea, send it [In this channel](https://canary.discord.com/channels/1091969030694375444/1105937605838770227) on our discord.